Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos/README.md

 }
 ```
 #### Indexing Policy
-- By default, IndexingPolicy will be set by azure service.
+- By default, IndexingPolicy will be set by Azure Portal Service.
 To customize it add annotation `@CosmosIndexingPolicy` to domain class.
 This annotation has 5 attributes to customize, see following:
 ```java readme-sample-CosmosIndexingPolicyCodeSnippet
 // Indicate if you want to overwrite the plicy currently defined in portal or not
 // Default value is true